brunojuliao/chat-experience/README.md

 That's it.
 That's why this project started.

 In its current version, it supports only Mixer and Telegram.
-Only because that was his main request though.
-I plan to add Twitch in the loop.
+Only because that was his main request though. ~~I plan to add Twitch in the loop~~ (done).
 Stay tuned :)

 # Requirements
 - A Telegram token - Steps (Mandatory):